Jeremy Kelly (1980-2017)

 A riveting winter 2009 solo performance he did at the Spotty Dog—a laptop, a bunch of effects pedals, a Marshall 4x12 cabinet—was key in sealing the deal for my moving to Hudson, where I would live for five years.
 What Jeremy was doing was simply not happening in Saugerties, where I had been living at the time.
 If radical stuff like this is going on here, I reasoned, then Hudson’s the place for me.
 “Hey man, I really dig what you do,” I told Jeremy that night.

 I attempted to make conversation with him at subsequent points, as I felt more people should know about him and his music and I wanted to feature him in the magazine in some way.
 But he demurred, seeming to shy away from the very concept of attention.
-The fact that all of the between-set dialogue on “Human Machine,” the Saturday afternoon show he hosted on WGXC, was done via computer-generated speech says a lot about the man.
-But, as a mutual friend pointed out, while there were indeed dark clouds around Jeremy, there was light there as well.
+And yet, as a mutual friend pointed out, while there were indeed dark clouds around Jeremy, there was light there as well.

 Here’s a 2010 piece by Jeremy.
 The word “dark” is in the title, and dark it is.
 But if you listen long and hard enough I think you’ll hear some light too.